HaoboGu/ShallowNLP/Readme.md

 # README

-This is the homework repository for LING570: Shaollow techniques for NLP
+This is the homework repository for LING570: Shallow techniques for NLP